Religious cosmology: Hinduism

 Time is conceptualized as a cyclic Yuga with trillions of years.
 In some models, Mount Meru plays a central role.

 Beyond its creation, Hindu cosmology posits divergent theories on the structure of the universe, from being 3 lokas to 12 lokas (worlds) which play a part in its theories about rebirth, samsara and karma.

-The complex cosmological speculations found in Hinduism and other Indian religions, states Bolton, is not unique and are also found in Greek, Roman, Irish and Babylonian mythologies, where each age becomes more sinful and of suffering.
+Robert Bolton, a medieval Christian clergyman describing patterns in the order of events, wrote that the complex cosmological speculations found in Hinduism and other Indian religions, states Bolton, a medieval Christian preacher, is not unique and are also found in Greek, Roman, Irish and Babylonian mythologies, where each age becomes more sinful and of suffering.

 Jain

 Jain cosmology considers the loka, or universe, as an uncreated entity, existing since infinity, having no beginning or an end.
 Jain texts describe the shape of the universe as similar to a man standing with legs apart and arm resting on his waist.
 This Universe, according to Jainism, is narrow at the top, broad at the middle and once again becomes broad at the bottom.

 of Ācārya Jinasena is famous for this quote:

 Some foolish men declare that a creator made the world.
 The doctrine that the world was created is ill advised and should be rejected.
 If God created the world, where was he before the creation?
 If you say he was transcendent then and needed no support, where is he now?
 How could God have made this world without any raw material?
 If you say that he made this first, and then the world, you are faced with an endless regression.